T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 *Nahzu*.
 Gabriel made a mental note.
 And finally, a similarly tall Human man, although a stark contrast to the prior with his wiry and academic demeanour.

 "Greetings.
 I assume you all are here for the MOAH job?" queried Gabriel.
+The group tilted their heads slightly at his accent.
 The woman was the one to answer.
 "Yes.
-I am Natalie Porter" "Gabriel."
+I am Natalie Porter"
+"Gabriel."
 The two shook hands.
 "Ah, another holy man, I see!"
 The muscular man took Gabriel's hand into a firm shake.
 "Michael's the name."
 "A pleasure." replied Gabriel after he extricated his hand from the too-long greeting.